unclereeemus/ytmp/README.md

 ## on first run

-On first installing ytmp, there won't be any history to select from when you enter ytmp so either pass arguements from the cli with `ytmp [z] <search>` or to search what's on the fzf input field press ctrl-x or to background search press ctrl-s / ctrl-z (difference explained in `ytmp h`)
+on first installing ytmp, there won't be any history to select from when you enter ytmp so either pass arguements from the cli with `ytmp [z] <search>` or to search what's on the fzf input field press ctrl-x or to background search press ctrl-s / ctrl-z (difference explained in `ytmp h`)

 ## eww
 `chmod +x mus`